 bcdboot F:Windows /s F: /f ALL

-Symptoms: “Kernel panic – not syncing” messages, VM fails to reach multi-user target, frozen at kernel messages.
+Symptoms: “Kernel panic – not syncing” messages, frozen at boot messages, VM never reaches login prompt.

 sudo chroot /mnt/broken